Distance:

 A spectacular scene of human figures, horses and riders, several ibex, Syrian wild asses, indeterminate motifs, and cross-hatch areas that may represent gardens.
 Still under study.Al Mudaifi is an archaeological site on a small hill on the north end of the town of Khor Fakkan on the east coast of Sharjah, UAE.
 It consists of a large number of petroglyphs that span the periods from the Neolithic to the 19th century.

-"DStretch Version, Petroglyph H24, Khatm Al Melaha, Kalba, Sharjah.
-Arabian Tahr, Sun symbol, snakes, and other motifs.
+"Natural Version, Petroglyph V2, Khatm Al Melaha, Kalba, Sharjah.
+Three Syrian Wild Ass and 1-2 unidentifialble figures below.
 Neolithic or earlier.
 These are common motifs in southern Arabia, Oman, and the UAE.
-[Fossati 2019 Messages from ...
+[Fossati 2019 Messages ...
 Read More